alex17-sys/stdlib-sniper/docs/data_structures/sets/set_unique_elements.md

+---
+title: Get Unique Elements from List
+description: Zero-dependency Python snippets for extracting unique elements from a list using the standard library.
+keywords: custom, data-structures, duplicates, key, list, order, set, unique
+---

 # Get Unique Elements from List

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for extracting unique elements from a list using the standard library.

 3 snippets available in this sub-category.